mathewgomas-alfred/mathewgomas.io/untranslatable_pages/reporting_bugs.rst

 Check the FAQ
 -------------

 If you've got a problem with Krita, first check the `FAQ <https://docs.krita.org/en/KritaFAQ.html>`_.
 See whether your problem is mentioned there.
 If it is, apply the solution.
 If that doesn't work for you, do not report a bug.
-Ask for help on `Krita's Forum <https://forums.kde.org>`_.
+Ask for help on `Krita Artists <https://krita-artists.org/c/support/6>`_.

 Ask on Krita's Forum or IRC Chat Channel
 -------------------------------------------------------